 Praying Mantis Fire Show: Swing by the Container Park across from El Cortez and watch the praying mantis shoot fire from its antennae nightly.

-The Playground at the Container Park: One of the few free things to do in Las Vegas with kids, the treehouse playground sits in the center of the Downtown Container Park.
+The Playground at the Container Park: One of the few kid-friendly freebies, the treehouse playground sits in the center of the Downtown Container Park.

 With plenty to climb and 30+ foot-long slides, your kids will have a blast.